 The Corkscrew Rail Trail Association is working on a trail along a former rail line in the northeastern part of the county and into Rensselaer County in the towns of New Lebanon and Stephentown.

 Friends of Kinderhook Trails opened the Dutch Farming Heritage Trail and is working on the former Albany to Hudson electric trolley line, presently called the Kinderhook-Stockport-Stuyvesant Intermunicipal Trail.
 The former rail bed is owned by National Grid.
+As of 2017, the trail on the old electric trolley line is now a project of New York State and the Hudson River Valley Greenway, as part of the Empire State Trail.
+Learn more by clicking here.

 Two sections of the Harlem Valley Rail Trail are open, and work is underway on additional sections extending the trail in Columbia County.
 The Harlem Valley Rail Trail Association http://hvrt.org and the New York State Office of Parks, Recreation and Historic Preservation are working on planning, funding, and opening more sections of the trail, bringing the trail all the way from Wassaic in Dutchess County to the Village of Chatham.